 How the airline’s customer service went terribly wrong

 The problem?
 After over a dozen phone calls and emails, the airline just couldn’t get their act together to send us an email confirming cancellation.
-There was absolutely no documentation of the fees we had been charged!
+There was absolutely no documentation of the fees we had been charged, nor our refund!
 Therefore, I had no receipt to submit to our travel insurance company.
 I was livid about the money and the time we spent dealing with it, but we had so many other things going on.
-Periodically, Ronnie would reach out again to complain into a black hole.
+Periodically, Ronnie would reach out again to complain into a black hole with no reply.

 Fast forward to May 2015 – after yet more email complaints, we received an email from the airline apologizing for the inconvenience and offering us a $500 voucher to use on a subsequent flight.
 I don’t know if we received it because of our contact over so many months or if it was standard for all customers in our situation but it was better than nothing… sort of.

 Unfortunately, that particular airline isn’t cheap!
-When we again decided to attempt a family Israel trip in fall 2015, our first step was to compare airfares.
-Even with the voucher, our family’s four tickets would have been more expensive on that airline than on other carriers that also offered reasonable one-stop itineraries.
-Thankfully we were able to gift the voucher to Ronnie’s parents so that they could go visit the family.
+When we again decided to attempt another a family Israel trip in fall 2015, our first step was to compare airfares.
+Even with the voucher, our family’s four tickets would have been far more expensive on that airline than on other carriers that also offered reasonable one-stop itineraries.
+And after our trying experience, I had no confidence in their customer service nor desire to pad their profits.

 What to do if you’re having trouble getting in touch with an airline